Hyundai

 What country is Hyundai from?

-Hyundai is a South Korea brand, headquartered in Seoul.
+Hyundai is a South Korean brand, headquartered in Seoul.

 When was Hyundai founded?